perseus784/June_Glasses/README.md

 The project started as a fantasy.
 Though it is not ideal, It'll get the job done.
 It took me 40-45 hours totally to do it.
 The name is beacuse I started the project by June and can't think of a cool name..What's wrong with June Glasses anyways?

+***Please click on the images to see the actual result in good quality, the images are shrunk inorder to fit in***

 **What it can do:**
 It will display text which can be sent from any client wirelessly.